-Brits waste £39 a month on average on unused subscriptions, according to NatWest bank**.
-The most common wasted money is on gym memberships, followed by phone contracts and video streaming plans like Netflix or Amazon Prime.
+UK households waste almost £170 on average each year on unused subscriptions according to comparethemarket.com2.
+It's easy to sign up for a subscription and then not to use it (or not enough) - whether that's gym membership, a phone contract or video streaming plans, such as Netflix or Amazon Prime.
 Even magazine subscriptions of a few pounds a month are money down the drain if you don’t have time to read the magazine!
 Take a few minutes and cancel any subscriptions you don’t really use to save yourself a bit of cash.

 Save money on your bills